BrianENguyen/blog.brianenguyen.com/content/index.md

 # Welcome to My Blog Site!

 Hi!
 I'm a software engineer.
 This website is mainly designed for me to document my life and to explore interests other than software development.
-I guess this is mainly a blog website, but I'm still thinking of what other features to put on here.
-Glad you decided to check out this site!

 Here are some fun facts of me to see if you would be interested in my site:

 - I am a Linux enthusiast who actively supports online freedom and privacy, including organizations such as Wikipedia, the Free Software Movement, and the Electronic Frontier Foundation.
 - My favorite music genre is pop punk, and my favorite artist is Linkin Park.